 Blessing over Burden: Choosing a Life Woven With Joy and Hope

 For 22 years, Mary Lenaburg navigated the special needs world, advocating and caring for her profoundly disabled daughter Courtney.
-She learned m any lessons over those two decades, the being that no one will see your child as you do.
+She learned many lessons over those two decades, the most important of which was that no one will see your child as you do.
 As parents, caregivers, and educators, we are called to see these special children as God sees them, perfect and whole, possessing everything they need to carry out the Father’s plan for their life, just as they are.
-Mary learned there is Joy amidst the hard.
-These beautiful children can do nothing to earn our love, the have it fully and freely.
+Mary learned there is joy amidst the hard.
+These beautiful children can do nothing to earn our love, they have it fully and freely.
 It’s the same with us and Christ.
 And finally, to care for a suffering servant is a tremendous privilege.
 Mary will speak about learning to trust God and accept the gift of His plan, seeking to live with the Joy and Hope each person’s life is woven with, no matter the abilities.

 God Makes All Things New

 Everyone has a past filled with sins, sorrow, and regret.
 God can take all of that, and through his Grace, redeem our past for His purpose.
 So let it go!
 Let the self judgement, fear and sins go and allow God to love you where you are.
 This talk will leave you feeling empowered and firm in your faith walk to come to Jesus no matter what you may be going through.

 Trust in the Lord With all Your Heart